permutationlock/hakyll_blog/posts/blog-birthday-gps.md

 Around seven years ago I bought a Raspberry Pi, a GPS HAT, and a webcam.
 The idea was to build a simple device to attach to bike handlebar bag and generate a geotagged timelapse of a bike tour.
-As these things often go, I got distracted with other projects.

-A while later, I came back to
-the project with the new idea to make a GPS console with a 7" touchscreen display.
 Alas, I became obsesed with algebraic geomtery.
 I ended up doing nothing but mathematics for four years, completely forgotting about my electronics box...
 Until a few months ago.